 At the start of the term, all the children ask questions related to what they would like to find out about their new theme of learning.
 Some of these questions are displayed in every classroom around school.
 During the term, the children find out the answers to these questions and record the answers for everyone to read.
 At the end of the unit of work, some children speak to the subject leaders about what they have enjoyed learning and what they would like to do differently next time.
 This allows leaders to adapt planning to fulfil the needs of our children.
 One example of this is where children now learn how to use a Crumble control board to improve their coding in Year 5.

-We ensure that each theme has one visit or a visitor to provide first-hand experiences for the children to support and develop their learning.
+We recognise that we have a high percentage of disadvantaged children compared to the national average.
+With this in mind, we ensure that each theme has one visit or a visitor to provide first-hand experiences for the children to support and develop their learning.
 Other events might take place over the term in order to develop the children’s understanding of the content that has been taught.
 Children will also be asked to research aspects of the theme independently both in and out of school.
 This allows the children to have ownership over the curriculum and lead their own learning.

 Not all subjects naturally ‘fit’ within a theme and so these subjects are taught discretely.
 Subjects will not be tenuously linked as this means that learning lacks the depth of understanding we want to provide our children.
 English and maths skills are taught during discrete lessons but revisited in the curriculum so children can apply and embed the skills they have learnt in a purposeful context.